rlabduke/Protocol-Captures/README.md

 (iii) how to kill bad jobs MolProbity_users_analysis

+### MolProbity_users_analysis

-(iv) how Steven performed analysis for the 2015 Feb grant renewal
+how Steven performed analysis for the 2015 Feb grant renewal